-11. BUSINESS ACQUISITION
+12. BUSINESS ACQUISITION

 On January 31, 2014, the Company completed the acquisition of all of the outstanding shares of Northstar Leasing Corporation ("Northstar") for \$10.4 million in cash.
 Northstar is a long-standing non-prime commercial equipment finance company, located in Barrie, Ontario.
 The acquisition enables the Company to expand the geographical coverage of its North American small ticket platform, leveraging the experience and expertise of Pawnee's presence in the U.S. to complement that of Northstar.
 These synergistic benefits to the Group are not recognizable intangible assets and are included in the goodwill amount for financial reporting purposes.
 Chesswood has engaged an independent valuation firm to assist in determining the fair value of the assets acquired, liabilities and provisions assumed, and related deferred income tax impact.
-The valuation is in progress due to the proximity of the acquisition to the period end date and will be completed within the year.
+The valuation is still in progress and will be completed prior to release of the Company's annual report for the year ended December 31, 2014.